Archive

 Satoru Sumitani

-This time, I would like to introduce a Renaissance-style Western-style building that was completed at the main residence of Josiah Conder in Oyama-cho, Mita.
-Among the remaining drawings, there were a plan and two elevations.
-Comparing it with old photographs taken after completion, it seems that the elevations are the original plan and the revised plan.
-Perhaps at the request of the client, the plan was changed, and the neat facade, which was conscious of symmetry in the original plan, was changed to an asymmetrical one.
-However, if you look closely at the drawings, you will notice that the span arrangement around the balcony entrance and the details of the window frames have not changed.
-Even though the plan has changed, Conder's design vocabulary has been properly preserved.
-This is information that cannot be revealed from photographs, and it is exactly the message that the surviving old drawings convey to the present.
-Incidentally, the building that was rebuilt after being burned down during the war is today's Italian Embassy.
-There are no traces of the Matsukata residence in the building, but traces of the Meiji period are preserved everywhere in the garden.
+This time, I'd like to introduce a Renaissance-style Western-style building recently completed at the main residence in Oyamacho, Mita, designed by Josiah Conder.
+Among the surviving blueprints are a floor plan and two elevations.
+Comparing them with old photographs taken after completion reveals that the elevations represent the original and revised plans.
+Perhaps at the client's request, the plan was changed, and the original, symmetrical, streamlined facade was redesigned to be asymmetrical.
+However, a closer look at the blueprints reveals that the spans around the balcony entrance and the details of the window frames remain unchanged.
+Despite the changes in the plan, Conder's design vocabulary remains intact.
+This is information that cannot be revealed from photographs, and it is precisely this message conveyed by the surviving blueprints.
+Incidentally, the building that was rebuilt after being destroyed in the war serves as the Italian Embassy today.
+While no traces of the Matsukata residence can be seen in the building itself, traces of the Meiji period remain throughout the gardens.

 Middle left: Elevation of the balcony side (original plan) Middle right: Elevation of the balcony side (revised plan)